savethechildren/icon-font/README.md

-# Save the Children Icon Font
+# Save the Children Icons

-This project aims to create a standard icon font for Save the Children, using easily scalable vector graphics.
+This project aims to create a standard set of icons for Save the Children, using easily scalable vector graphics.

 ## Getting Started